Akwesasne: Education in Canada

 Prior to 1987, the Department of Indian and Northern Affairs Canada controlled K–12 education on the Canadian side.
-The Ahkwesasne Mohawk Board of Education, established by the MCA two years prior, gained operations of those schools from the department in 1987.
+The Ahkwesahsne Mohawk Board of Education, established by the MCA two years prior, gained operations of those schools from the department in 1987.

 AMBE agrees to pay tuition for high school students to two school districts in Ontario: Upper Canada District School Board (UCDSB), with AMBE-tuition-paid students going to Cornwall Collegiate and Vocational School and some other UCSDB programs, and Catholic District School Board of Eastern Ontario (CDSBEO), with AMBE-tuition-paid students going to St Joseph's Secondary School and some other CDSBEO programs.
 UCDSB categorizes Cornwall Island to be in the district's Ward 11.

 As of 1985 schools located in Canada take Akwesasne children living in the United States.

 Education in the United States

 One school is under the direction of the Salmon River Central School District of New York, which covers the whole St. Regis Mohawk Reservation, and a portion of the census-designated place (in New York State, United States):.